fjdrjr/titanqwerty/README.md

 # TitanQwerty

-This Fork of [FinQwerty app by anssih](https://github.com/anssih/finqwerty) was created to add support for the Unihertz Titan Pocket (German so far)
+This Fork of [FinQwerty app by anssih](https://github.com/anssih/finqwerty) was created to add support for the Unihertz Titan Pocket

 Various keyboard layouts for the physical QWERTY keyboards of the following Android phones: